MrModulus/MineAndSeek/README.md

   <br>Medium Damage Bow, Low Damage Sword (Wooden)

   > **Passive - Eagle's Eye**
-  <br>All arrows reveal targets and prevent healing for 1 second.
+  <br>All arrows reveal targets and prevents them form healing for 1 second.
   <br>*“Justice is blind, but I am not.”*

   > **Active - Ensared**
   <br>Plant a trap at your position and enter stealth for a brief period.
-Trap placement is permanent until detonated or until the skill is used again, and stealth lasts 5 seconds.
+Trap placement is permanent and disappears if triggered (3 block XZ radius) or if ability is used again, and stealth (invisibility) lasts 5 seconds.
 Traps root and reveal victims within range for 2 seconds.
 (CD: 30s).
   <br>*“Don’t scream too much.”*

   > **Ultimate - You Can't Hide**
-  <br>Fire a global, wide, wall-piercing shot that deals tremendous damage to all unfortunate enough to be caught in its path.
+  <br>Fire a global, wide (5 block radius), wall-piercing shot that deals tremendous damage (8 hearts) to all unfortunate enough to be caught in its path.
+You will hear a scream if any Survivors are hit.
   <br>*“You don’t deserve to live.”*
 </details>